-See section D.6 Executive Committees We describe Corporate Governance as the way in which OPAP is governed and controlled and have adopted the Hellenic Corporate Governance Code, issued by the Hellenic Council of Corporate Governance (ESED), with the aim to instill a common understanding of it amongst our employees and generate added value for all our stakeholders.
+We describe Corporate Governance as the way in which OPAP is governed and controlled and have adopted the Hellenic Corporate Governance Code, issued by the Hellenic Council of Corporate Governance (ESED), with the aim to instill a common understanding of it amongst our employees and generate added value for all our stakeholders.
 In this respect, Corporate Governance:

-Constitutes the structure

-through which we set and manage our objectives, determine the methods to achieve them and monitor the Management's performance.
+- >>> Constitutes the structure through which we set and manage our objectives, determine the methods to achieve them and monitor the Management's performance. - >>> Establishes standards of governance and best practices, as well as promotes enhanced transparency. - >>> Reflects the policies and procedures put in place to achieve good governance practices.

-Establishes standards

-of governance and best practices, as well as promotes enhanced transparency.

-put in place to achieve good governance practices.